 Do you travel to venues?
 Yes!
 I travel anywhere.
 From the wine country to Fiji, you name it, I'm there.

 Do you do make up also?
-Although I am trained for make up and have done it in the past, I find that it makes more sense for me to specialize in hair.
+I find that it makes more sense for me to specialize in hair.
 I feel that having one vendor for both beauty services makes for a much longer day for bridal parties, it leaves everyone just a little less fresh and it splits my focus.
 Instead of doing both I recommend my unofficial partner in make up, Audrey Crandell.
 She can be found at glowingbridal.com.

 How large of a bridal party can you accommodate?
-I feel comfortable with up to 10 people.
+I feel comfortable personally handling parties with up to 10 people.
 That is a pretty full day.
-Anymore than that seems to be too long for the bridal parties.
+Anymore than that and I recommend having me secure an assistant or two.

 Do I need a trial?
 I feel very comfortable working without a net so to speak.
 However I still strongly recommend the trial.
 The reasons are many.
 First, it helps you to trust in my abilities so you aren't stressing about your hair on your wedding day.
 Second, it helps you to decide what style is truly best for you.
-Third, it helps you to know if you will need hair extensions to create the look you want and also gives me time to make them for you.
+Third, it helps you to know if you will need hair extensions to create the look you want.

 Can you help me dial in my cut and color for the big day?
 Of course!